French citizen Olivier Grondeau freed after over 880 days in prison in Iran amid nuclear tensions

 The Iranian government did not immediately acknowledge Grondeau’s release.
 Such releases of Westerners in Iran typically come in exchange for something.
 Earlier this week, Foreign Ministry spokesperson Esmail Baghaei said France had arrested an Iranian woman who supported Palestinians, but said Tehran was still trying to gather more details about her case.

 On Grondeau’s lap in the image from the private jet was a plastic-wrapped T-shirt bearing a picture of the pop star Britney Spears, something officials did not acknowledge in welcoming Grondeau’s release.
-He put it on before getting off the plane and embracing his family on returning home.
+He put it on before getting off the plane and embracing his family on returning home, in footage aired by French broadcaster TF1.

+France’s foreign minister was there, too.
+“Bravo for your courage,” he told Grondeau.

 His mother had described the former youth Scrabble champion as a fan of Beyoncé and karaoke in interviews with French media after he and his family went public with his detention in January.